karmaniverous/stan-core/.stan/imports/stan-cli/stan.requirements.md

   - `mode`, `output`, `prompt`, `scripts`, `archive`, `combine`, `keep output dir`, `live`, and hang thresholds.
 - Plan only (`-p`): prints plan and exits with no side effects.

+- Cancellation & restart rules (hard):
+  - Cancel or restart MUST prevent scheduling any new scripts and MUST terminate active scripts immediately.
+The archive phase MUST be skipped when cancelled or restarting.
+No `archive.tar` or `archive.diff.tar` may be produced after cancellation.
+Sequential runs MUST NOT start “next” scripts after cancel; restarts MUST re‑queue a fresh session promptly.

 ### 2.2 Patch (discuss & apply)

 - Source of patch data (precedence):